NeilDG/SynExperimentZoo/README.md

-# SynExperimentZoo
+# SynthExperimentZoo
-The dev environment for CV related researches using synthetic data for deep learning
+Workspace and development area for any CV task using synthetic data for deep learning.